apache/trafficserver/doc/developer-guide/api/functions/TSClientProtocolStack.en.rst

 The :func:`TSHttpTxnClientProtocolStackContains`, :func:`TSHttpSsnClientProtocolStackContains`, and :func:`TSHttpTxnServerProtocolStackContains`
 functions are provided for the convenience when only the presence of a protocol is of interest, not its location or the presence of other protocols.
-These functions return :const:`NULL` if the protocol :arg:`tag` is not present, and a pointer to the normalized tag if it is present.
+These functions return :const:`nullptr` if the protocol :arg:`tag` is not present, and a pointer to the normalized tag if it is present.
 The strings are matched with an anchor prefix search, as with debug tags.
 For instance if :arg:`tag` is "tls" then it will match "tls/1.2" or "tls/1.3".
 This makes checking for TLS or IP more convenient.
 If more precision